-<KCSIE 2022 Part 2 paragraphs 134 and 137 highlights key areas to consider, please include in online safety policy.>
+KCSIE 2024 Part 2 paragraphs 137 highlights key areas to consider, please include in online safety policy.

-Nanpean School take online safety very seriously both in terms of our pupils and all of our staff.
-Please also refer to our online safety policy and the acceptable user policy for staff (forms part of the Code of Conduct).
+Nanpean School takes online safety very seriously both in terms of our pupils and all of our staff.
+Please also refer to our online safety policy and the acceptable user policy for staff.